KaranOps/multi-agent-tutor-bot/Readme.md

 # 🤖 Multi-Agent Tutor Bot

 The **Multi-Agent Tutor Bot** is an intelligent, multi-agent web-based chatbot that can answer academic and general queries using modular AI agents.
-Built with FastAPI, Tailwind CSS, and Google's Generative AI API (Gemini/PaLM), it offers a clean UI and smart delegation to specialized sub-agents.
+Built with Google's Generative AI API (Gemini), it offers a clean UI and smart delegation to specialized sub-agents.

 ---